How Do I Schedule a COVID-19 Vaccine Appointment?

 Is the COVID-19 vaccine safe for children?

-Similar to the first authorized COVID-19 vaccines for adults, the Pfizer vaccine went through rigorous testing and analysis to determine its safety and effectiveness in children 12+ before it was made available to them.
+Similar to the first authorized COVID-19 vaccines for adults, the Pfizer and Moderna vaccines went through rigorous testing and analysis to determine their safety and effectiveness in children 6 months and up before they were made available to them.
 Because children’s immune systems are different than adults and change as they age, vaccines are tested and approved for different age groups.
-Medical trials involving children involve strict protocols to ensure their safety and trials are still underway for children 6 months to 11 years old.
+Medical trials involving children involve strict protocols to ensure their safety.

 I got my first Pfizer or Moderna COVID-19 vaccine elsewhere.
 Can I get my second dose at Cleveland Clinic?